diku-dk/cmis-online/docs/about.md

 <ul>
     <li>There are no formal lectures, we may present short overviews of topics as we go along.</li>
     <li>You will have to work in groups throughout all hours, teachers will be coaching and mentoring you during class hours.</li>
-    <li>Weekly Jupyter notebooks will be distributed on the course web page on Absalon to help students with programming exercises and support students in making their hand-ins.</li>
-    <li>Online quizzes will be available through the course web page.</li>
     <li>Video screencasts where the teachers give an overview of the syllabus slides will be distributed on the course web page and on YouTube.</li>
     <li>Slide material, notes, and other reading material will also be distributed through the course web page.</li>
+    <li>Online quizzes will be available for physical students through Absalon.</li>
     <li>All questions regarding slides, programming, hand-ins, the syllabus, and other direct course-related content must be asked during class hours.
 E-mails will in general be ignored if questions belong to the class hours.</li>
     <li>Students will be divided into random workgroups every week.</li>
+    <li>Bi-weekly Jupyter notebooks will be distributed on the course web page on Absalon to help students with programming exercises and support students in making their bi-weekly hand-ins.</li>
     <li>All hand-in deadlines are strict.
 Students are allowed to hand in early; the TA will provide written feedback on hand-ins.
 We will try and have feedback available no later than one week after the respective hand-in deadline.</li>
     <li>Students are allowed to work together but hand-ins are individual and we will check for plagiarism.</li>
 </ul>
 <h2>Textbook</h2>
 <p>We do not use a textbook.
 Slides, notes, articles, and copies of texts are available on this course web page.</p>
 <h2>Hand-ins</h2>
-<p>All hand-ins must be submitted as a maximum 5-page pdf file and one must use the ACM TOG overleaf latex template for writing the hand-in.
-Each hand-in assignment is accompanied by a Jupyter notebook with python code.
+<p>All hand-ins must be submitted as a maximum 10-page pdf file and one must use the ACM TOG overleaf latex template for writing the hand-in.
+Each hand-in assignment is accompanied by a Jupyter notebooks with python code.
 The notebook is to be submitted with the hand-in as well.</p>

 <h2>Weekly Layout</h2>
 <p>Suggestions:</p>